 ► A baccalaureate degree in a non-nursing major from a U.S. regionally accredited college or university

-► A cumulative GPA of 2.5 or higher on all post-high school work
+► A minimum cumulative GPA of 2.5 or higher on all post-high school work

-► A cumulative GPA of 3.0 on prerequisite coursework (see the admission page for required courses)
+► A minimum cumulative GPA of 3.0 on all prerequisite coursework completed prior to enrollment in the program (see the admission page for required courses)

 ► Two professional references